simple-login/app/README.md

 ### Donations Welcome

 You don't have to pay anything to SimpleLogin to use all its features.
-If you like the project, you can make a donation on our Patreon page at https://www.patreon.com/simplelogin
+If you like the project, you can make a donation on our Open Collective page at https://opencollective.com/simplelogin

 ### Misc